tracyhenry/Kyrix/README.md

 ## Embedding into your favourite web app
 Kyrix offers [APIs](https://github.com/tracyhenry/Kyrix/wiki/Web-Embedding) to integrate a kyrix application into a web application.
 There's no limit on what you can imagine: complex coordinated views, programmatic pan/zoom control, cross filtering...

+## Telling us about your Kyrix app
+We'd like to learn more about your application requirements to make Kyrix better.
+If you have built a Kyrix app, send us a screenshot on Gitter!

 ## Contributing to Kyrix
 We welcome contributions!
 Please let us know about your change beforehand if it is big.
 Also, see [contributing guidelines](https://github.com/tracyhenry/Kyrix/wiki/How-to-Contribute).